ryanmalani/workshops/tutorials/uds-tutorial.md

 In this tutorial, we will demonstrate the process to create a UDS (Unicorn Delivery Service) bundle for Mattermost, from defining a `uds-bundle.yaml`, integrating with associated Zarf packages, and finally building the bundle with UDS CLI commands.

 Although UDS (and Zarf before it) were designed to support air-gapped environments natively, this tutorial makes use of Github's container registry so an Internet connection is required.
-As an alternative, you could follow the Zarf tutorials at https://docs.zarf.dev/ to build the required packages ahead of time and reference them locally instead.
+As an alternative, you could follow the Zarf tutorials at [Zarf Docs](https://docs.zarf.dev/) to build the required packages ahead of time and reference them locally instead.

 ## System Requirements